deefex/ps5bot/README.md

 - `. venv/bin/activate`
 - `pip install -r requirements.txt`

+## Check some things before you run
+Use the following scripts to check whether some key elements will work on your machine:

+- `python utils/link_check.py` This will check whether you can see clickable hyperlinks in your terminal emulator
+- `python utils/sound_check.py` This will check whether you can hear audible notifications on your machine

-## Execution
+## Execution (web-based bot)
-- `python main.py`
+- `python web_bot.py`

-This will run the main bot - a headless version of chrome and it'll report status on the command line.
+This will run the main (web) bot - a headless version of chrome, and it'll report status on the command line.

+## Execution (link-based bot)
-- `python direct_link_checks.py`
+- `python link_bot.py`

 This primarily uses the python 'requests' package, circumventing traditional browser approaches to try to ascertain whether direct product URLs are being redirected to 'out of stock' or 'generic' pages

 ## Issues/TODO
-- The audible alerts will only work on MacOS (I think)
-- Rotating random (free) proxies is possible, but the  response times are pitiful
+- It works great on the Mac.
+- Should use espeak for Linux platforms
+- playsound is a pain for the supporting packages it needs (PyObjC)
+- link_bot works best for Game UK.
+Argos is a bit flakey (timeouts)